-It is a delegation mechanism built into Godot that allows one game object to react to a change in another without them referencing one another.
+Signals are a delegation mechanism built into Godot that allows one game object to react to a change in another without them referencing one another.
 Using signals limits coupling and keeps your code flexible.

 For example, you might have a life bar on the screen that represents the player’s health.
 When the player takes damage or uses a healing potion, you want the bar to reflect the change.
 To do so, in Godot, you would use signals.

 As mentioned in the introduction, signals are Godot's version of the observer pattern.
 You can learn more about it here: https://gameprogrammingpatterns.com/observer.html